Leo040205/script-runner-2-writeup/README.md

 CMD ["python", "app.py"]
 ```

-The flag is copied to `/root/flag.txt`, now that we have a [RCE](https://www.cloudflare.com/learning/security/what-is-remote-code-execution/) exploit and know the location of the flag, we can write our solve script to get the flag
+In this file we can see that the flag was copied to `/root/flag.txt`.
+Now that we have found  both a [RCE](https://www.cloudflare.com/learning/security/what-is-remote-code-execution/) exploit and the location of the flag, we can write a payload script to get the flag

-## Solve Script
+## Payload Script

 ```python
 #!/usr/bin/env python